navinlabcode/copykat/README.md

 ## Step 3: running copykat
 Now I have prepared the only one input, raw UMI count matrix, I am ready to run copykat.
 The default gene ids in cellranger output is gene symbol, so I put "Symbol" or "S".
 To filter out cells, I require at least 5 genes in each chromosome to calculate DNA copy numbers.
 I can tune this down to ngene.chr=1 to keep as many cells as possible, however I think using at least 5 genes to represent one chromosome is not very stringent.
 To filter out genes, I can tune parameters to keep only genes that are expressed in LOW.DR to UP.DR fractions of cells.
 I put default LOW.DR=0.05, UP.DR=0.2.
 I can tune down these values to keep more genes in the analysis.
 I need to make sure that LOW.DR is smaller than UP.DR though.

 I ask copykat to take at least 25 genes per segment.
 I can play around with other options ranging 15-150 genes per bin.
 KS.cut is the segmentation parameter, ranging from 0 to 1.
 Increasing KS.cut decreases sensitivity, i.e. less segments/breakpoints.
+Usually it works in a range of 0.05-0.15.

 Here I do parallel computation by setting n.cores = 4.
 Default value is 1.